Devil May Cry 3: Dante's Awakening (PlayStation 2)

 I have to reiterate, though, that everything you've heard about this game is true; it isn't bad.
 I'll even admit that it's pretty good; the tricky bosses and captivating stage designs that everybody sings the praises of are indeed awesome, and it's a blast playing around with weapons like an electricity-blasting guitar as well as the more unique moves of styles such as the counter-heavy Royal Guard.
 But were as much variety packed into its cast of foes, Devil May Cry 3 could have been more than "pretty good".
 It could have been great.

-If you enjoyed this Devil May Cry 3: Dante's Awakening review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Devil May Cry 3: Dante's Awakening review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!